jfmdev/simple_chatbots/readme.md

 * The `/refranes` folder contains a chatbot, implemented with neural networks, and trained with a JSON intents file, to answers questions (in Spanish) using common Spanish idioms.
 * The `/gnu-licenses` folder implements a chatbot, implemented with sentence tranformers, and trained with the [GNU's Frequently Asked Questions site](https://www.gnu.org/licenses/gpl-faq.html), to answer questions about GNU Licenses.
+* The `/the-simpsons` folder implements a chatbot, implemented with sentence tranformers, and trained with the a dataset of script lines, to answer questions using quotes from The Simpsons.

 ## License